 For example:

-👉 Express consent is crucial in data privacy, as it’s directly mentioned under laws such as the GDPR.
+👉 Expressed consent is crucial in data privacy, as it’s directly mentioned under laws such as the GDPR.
 It is also important to note that express consent should be obtained through clear and unambiguous communication so that individuals fully understand what they are agreeing to.

 Collecting cookie consent?
 Check out this cookie consent forms examples and make sure you are doing in the right way.